microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 <img src="./images/adf-select-create-pipeline.png" alt="select create pipeline" width="600">

 ### Task-2: Create linked services
-- You will be creating connection link services to sync and source systems such as Oracle, ADLS Gen2 and Synapse.
+You will be creating connection link services to sync and source systems such as Oracle, ADLS Gen2 and Synapse.
+1. Create Oracle Linked Service
 - select Management hub (ToolBox) icon on the left and select 'Linked Services' under Connections section.
-- 1. Create Oracle Linked Service
-- Seelct 'New' under Linked Services
+- Select 'New' under Linked Services
 - search for 'Oracle' under 'Data Store' and select 'Oracle Database' and click on 'Continue'
 - Enter the following Oracle Connect Info: